Lossless JPEG Transcoding

 Metadata

-• Lossless JPEG Transcoding (or Recompression) - a specific type of lossless compression for compressing JPEG images specifically.
+• Lossless JPEG Transcoding (or Recompression) - a special type of lossless compression desgined specifically for compressing JPEG images.

-While this behavior can be changed, you should use dedicated mode for this.
-Namely:
+While this behavior can be changed, dedicated modes are recommended instead:

 • Lossless JPEG Transcoding